gsisaoki/Omnidirectional_Blender_3D_Dataset/README.md

 # Omnidirectional Blender 3D Dataset

 ## Overview
-This repository provides some codes for [Omnidirectional Blender 3D Dataset (OB3D)](https://www.kaggle.com/datasets/shintacs/ob3d-dataset), a dataset designed for 3D reconstruction from multi-view equirectangular images.
+This repository provides evaluation codes for [Omnidirectional Blender 3D Dataset (OB3D)](https://www.kaggle.com/datasets/shintacs/ob3d-dataset), a dataset designed for 3D reconstruction from multi-view equirectangular images.
 In addition to 3D reconstruction, OB3D also supports novel view synthesis and camera pose estimation for equirectangular images.
 This dataset consists of 12 scenes, each of which contains RGB images, depth maps, normal maps, camera parameters, and sparse 3D point clouds.